asuh/front-end-macos/readme.md

 We also need to tell npm where to find the Xcode Command Line Tools, by running:

     sudo xcode-select -switch /usr/bin

-Node modules are installed locally in the `node_modules` folder of each project by default, but there's at least a couple that are worth installing globally such as [Gulp](http://gulpjs.com/) or [webpack](https://webpack.js.org/), depending on your project requirements.

 ### nvm usage